yanjinghong1-code/Quickin/Readme.md

 >**We are currently in Beta Test**

 Copyright&copy; 2024, Ivy Ho
+# 2025-01-26 by Jinghong
+1. Added new project REX and removed Cerberus.
+2. Updated platform availability for REX (PS4 and Xbox One are no longer shown in UI).
+3. Added animation feedback to the Filename and Dvar buttons in Xloc.
 # 2025-01-26 by Yan
 1. Finish 3 new themes
 2. Adding new feature: 3 template pools for regression comments